Stability conditions on free abelian quotients: Geometric stability conditions and the Le Potier function

 \begin{theorem} Let $X$ be a surface.
 Then $\Gstab{}(X)$ is connected. \end{theorem}

 \begin{remark} There are precisely two types of walls of the geometric chamber for K3 surfaces and rational surfaces.
-They either correspond to walls of the nef cone (see \cite[Lemma 7.2]{tramelBridgelandStabilityConditions2022} for a construction) or to discontinuities of the Le Potier function.
-For K3 surfaces, the second case comes from the existence of spherical bundles which is explained in \cite[Proposition 2.7]{yoshiokaStabilityFourierMukai2009}.
+They correspond either to walls of the nef cone (see \cite[Lemma 7.2]{tramelBridgelandStabilityConditions2022} for a construction) or to discontinuities of the Le Potier function.
+For K3 surfaces, the second case comes from the existence of spherical bundles, which is explained in \cite[Proposition 2.7]{yoshiokaStabilityFourierMukai2009}.
 For rational surfaces, the discontinuities correspond to exceptional bundles.
-This is explained for $\Tot(\OO_{\P^2}(-3))$ in \cite[\S5]{bayerSpaceStabilityConditions2011}, and the arguments generalise to any rational surface.
+This is explained for $\Tot(\OO_{\P^2}(-3))$ in \cite[Section~5]{bayerSpaceStabilityConditions2011}, and the arguments generalise to any rational surface.

 It seems reasonable to expect this to hold for all surfaces.
-The description of the geometric chamber given by Theorem \ref{thm: LP gives precise control over set of geometric stability conditions} also supports this.
+The description of the geometric chamber given by Theorem~\ref{thm: LP gives precise control over set of geometric stability conditions} also supports this.
 Indeed, a wall where $\OO_x$ is destabilised corresponds locally to the boundary of $\UU$ being linear.
-This boundary is exactly where \begin{enumerate} \item $H$ becomes nef and not ample.
+This boundary is exactly where one of the following holds: \begin{enumerate} \item $H$ becomes nef and not ample.
 We expect that this only gives rise to walls in the following cases: \begin{itemize} \item $H$ is big and nef.
 Then $H$ induces a contraction of rational curves.
-This can be used to construct non-geometric stability conditions \cite[Lemma 7.2]{tramelBridgelandStabilityConditions2022}. \item $H$ is nef and induces a contraction to a curve whose fibres are rational curves.
+This can be used to construct non-geometric stability conditions; see \cite[Lemma 7.2]{tramelBridgelandStabilityConditions2022}. \item $H$ is nef and induces a contraction to a curve whose fibres are rational curves.
 In this case, we expect a wall.
 For example, let $f\colon S \rightarrow C$ be a $\P^1$-bundle over a curve.
-We expect the existence of stability conditions on $S$ such that all skyscraper sheaves are strictly semistable, and they are destabilised by
+We expect the existence of stability conditions on $S$ such that all skyscraper sheaves are strictly semistable and the sheaves are destabilised by